 - Sustainable business growth is only as good as the management of this entire process called CRO.

-2) You Need More than an A/B Testing Tool
+2) You need more than an A/B testing tool

 We have already established that whether you talk about “A/B testing” or “Conversion Optimization” in your internal discussions, what you need in the end is a process.
-A systematic approach to hunt down barriers to conversion on your website and eliminate these barriers.
+A systematic approach to hunt down barriers to improve conversion rates on your website and eliminate these barriers.
 Such an approach requires:

 - Research to construct testable hypotheses